NSO-developer/nso-gitbook/administration/management/high-availability.md

 As leader selection during the Raft election is not deterministic, NSO provides the `ha-raft handover` action, which allows you to either trigger a new election if called with no arguments or transfer leadership to a specific node.
 The latter is especially useful when, for example, one of the nodes resides in a different location and more traffic between locations may incur extra costs or additional latency, so you prefer this node is not the leader under normal conditions.

+#### Passive follower

+In certain situations, it may be advantageous to have a follower node that cannot be promoted to leader role.
+Consider a scenario with three Raft-enabled nodes distributed across two different data centers.

+In this case, a node located without a peer in the same data center might experience increased latency due to the requirement for acknowledgments from at least one node in the other data center.

+To address this, HA Raft provides the `/ncs-config/ha-raft/passive` setting.
+When this setting is enabled (set to 'true'), it prevents the node from assuming the candidate or leader role.
+A passive follower still participates by voting in leader elections.

+Note that the passive parameter is local to the node, meaning other nodes in the cluster are unaware that a particular follower is passive.
+Consequently, it is possible to initiate a handover action targeting the passive node, but the handover will ultimately fail at a later stage, allowing the current leader to retain its position.

 ### Migrating From Existing Rule-based HA <a href="#d5e4714" id="d5e4714"></a>

 If you have an existing HA cluster using the rule-based built-in HA, you can migrate it to use HA Raft instead.
 This procedure is performed in four distinct high-level steps: